U.S. Naval Base Subic Bay: During the Marcos dictatorship

+The end of the 1960s had also seen a major diplomatic incident at Subic Naval Base in the form of the 10 June 1969 killing of 21-year-old Filipino laborer Glicerio Amor by U.S. Navy Gunner's Mate 3/E Michael Moomey, who claimed, during his trial, that he had mistaken Amor for a wild boar when he was hunting at the Boton Valley Rifle and Pistol Range while off duty.
+The Moomey incident, which was eventually adapted into the popular 1976 Filipino film Minsa'y Isang Gamu-gamo, helped the push for the renegotiation of the U.S.-Philippines Bases Treaty at the end of the 1970s.

 The Military Bases Agreement of 1947 was amended in 1979, changing the role of the Americans at Subic Bay from landlord to guest.
-The amendment confirmed Philippine sovereignty over the base and reduced the area set aside for U.S. use from 244 km2 to 63 km2.
-Philippine troops assumed responsibility for the perimeter security of the base to reduce incidents between U.S. military and Philippine civilians.
+The amendment confirmed Filipino sovereignty over the base and reduced the area set aside for U.S. use from 244 km2 to 63 km2.
+Filipino troops assumed responsibility for the perimeter security of the base, to reduce incidents between U.S. military and Filipino civilians.
 The unhampered operation of U.S. forces was assured.
 The U.S. granted the Philippines $500 million in military sales credits and supporting assistance.